apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 ### Creating a new branch
-1. Copy and adapt existing branch scheduler, builder, factory, add a reference in common part and a related RAT builder in [the "ofbiz.py" OFBiz BuildBot script](https://svn.apache.org/repos/infra/infrastructure/buildbot2/projects).
+1. Adapt existing next scheduler, builder, factory, modify the reference in common part and modify the "next" RAT builder in [the "ofbiz.py" OFBiz BuildBot script](https://svn.apache.org/repos/infra/infrastructure/buildbot2/projects).
+Most of the time only the names need to be changed...
 2. Ask Infra for a new directories structure for the tests (eg https://issues.apache.org/jira/browse/INFRA-17513)
 3. Adds the new branches [in the Git file for project paths](https://github.com/apache/infrastructure-p6/blob/production/modules/subversion_server/files/hooks/buildbot_project_paths).
 You can't clone, but you can make PRs via the github UI, just make a new branch and PR it.
 When you create a new branch you need to let know BuildBot about it.
 This because BuildBot uses Git hooks to triggers builds on commits.
 4. Remove old branches if no longer supported.